payload/btcbtn/README.md

 ## architecture

-* python and its batteries
+* it uses python and its batteries

-* listen on localhost:8170
+* listen on `localhost:8170`
-* show confirmation site on HTTP GET /donate/(\d+(.\d+)?)BTC/[0-9a-zA-Z]+
+* show confirmation site on `HTTP GET /donate/(\d+(.\d+)?)BTC/[0-9a-zA-Z]+` which has a link to the confirmation
 * donate on confirmation
-* to donate, call bitcoin sendtoaddress SOME-BITCOIN-ADDRESS AMOUNT
+* to donate, call `bitcoin sendtoaddress ADDRESS AMOUNT`

-* the confirmation site must contain localhost specific information which are secret to the outside world so click fraud can be detected
-* you can see it in the url, but some browsers dont show it
-* if this is not possible, pop up a windows independant of the browser
+## future plans

+* fraud prevention for browsers which don't show the url line
+* a styled button
+* integration with `bitcoin`
+* client side change of the amount
+* donate with latency so you can revoke a donation and dont need a confirmation ultimately resulting in 1-click bitcoin transfer